- Alttude: 1300 - 2000 meters

 "With the Fair Trade price we hope to increase our organic production so that we can improve and conserve the soil and subsequently increase our productivity.
 With increased revenue from Fair Trade sales, we plan to improve all technical aspects of our production."- Esperanza Dionisio Castillo CAC Pangoa, General manager

-- Umbrella organization that represents 6600 coffee, sugar, and fruit producers grouped in 90 separate organizations in Northwestern Peru
+- Membership: 6000 coffee, sugar, and fruit producers grouped in 90 separate organizations in Northwestern Peru

 - Exported products: coffee, panela (raw brown sugar), jams, cocoa